Eikaiwa school

 Eikaiwa kyōshitsu (英会話教室) or Eikaiwa gakkō (英会話学校) are English conversation schools, usually privately operated, in Japan.
 It is a combination of the word eikaiwa (英会話) and gakkō (学校) or kyōshitsu (教室).

 Although the Japanese public education system mandates that English be taught as part of the curriculum from the fifth grade, the focus is generally on English grammar.
 Some students attend eikaiwa schools to supplement their school studies, to study a second language, to improve their business skills, as a hobby, to help socialize, or to prepare for travel or marriage.
-Many parents send their children to these schools in the hope of improving their child's hopes of higher education, or to provide exposure to the ways and manners of people from other cultures.
+Many parents send their children to these schools in the hope of improving their child's prospects for higher education, or to provide exposure to the ways and manners of people from other cultures.
 Contracted foreign teachers are often the principal selling point of an eikaiwa business.

 Schools

 The major chains of commercial language schools have branches in cities and towns throughout Japan, and there are large numbers of smaller independent outfits.
 Several chains offer instruction in other languages, including Spanish, French, Italian, German, Chinese, and Korean.
 These languages are taught primarily at larger city branches or through videoconferencing.
 In 2002, foreign language instruction in Japan was a 670 billion yen industry, of which the five largest chains (Nova, GEOS, ECC, Aeon, and Berlitz) accounted for 25%.
 Nova, the biggest, filed for bankruptcy in October 2007, although the brand continues to thrive under different management.
 Berlitz was once considered one of the "Big Four", but its market share has declined in recent years and it was overtaken by ECC.
 ECC and Aeon have become the most widely recognized such schools in Japan.
 The large chains run extensive advertising campaigns in print and on television; they sometimes feature Japanese or international celebrities in their promotions and have a very high profile and strong brand recognition often built on the personal and professional qualities of the foreign staff currently contracted to work for them.

 A 2008 assessment of the language study market for fiscal year 2007 showed it had shrunk by over 61%, an effect of Nova's collapse, although demand for some services like software and lessons for children had increased.
 GEOS filed for bankruptcy in April 2010, and was acquired by Nova.

 Average salaries for eikaiwa teachers have generally fallen since the 1980s.
 Eikaiwa teachers' unions have attempted to combat the decline in pay and benefits, with mixed results.